 Hi everyone!
 It’s Angela from Number Fifty-Three.
-Thank you for welcoming me into your homes with another one of my simple and affordable crafts.This month, I made a very easy modern wood flower pot to help usher in spring!
+Thank you for welcoming me into your homes with another one of my simple and affordable crafts.This month, I made a very easy modern wood painted flower pot to help usher in spring!
 This is so easy to do with just a few supplies.

 Supplies: wood flower pot (I used this one), artist brush, painter’s tape, paint in your choice of colors (note: craft or wall paint works equally as well), toothbrush (inexpensive at dollar stores), and a plant.